rgdvilde/apiapi/README.md

 # apiapi

+>This is a fork of the digipolis apiapi repo to try some changes for my thesis. (and also the first test commit)

 > This is some sort of an api manager, which dynamically combines data from different api's. now the api expects to
 > return data in a set structure, the goal of this project is to structure the returned data dynamically
 > (more "configurable") as well.